 Prompt diagnosis is critical not only for treatment but also to establish a strong medical record for your injury claim.

-Long-Term Effects of a Spinal Injury
+Long-Term Effects of Spinal Cord Injuries

 Spinal cord injuries often lead to permanent physical and emotional challenges.
 The severity depends on the location of the injury and whether it was complete or incomplete, but even partial injuries can dramatically alter a person’s daily life and future.
 Common long-term effects include: